New to administering Atlassian cloud products? Learn about Atlassian organizations and what it means to be an organization admin.

 When a recipient’s mail server receives a new email, it checks the SPF record for your domain.
 When it can verify the email’s domain in the SPF record, the server accepts the email.

-To authenticate with SPF, we provide an SPF record in the form of a TXT record.
-We use an additional TXT record to verify that you own the domain.
+To authenticate with SPF, we use the Bounce record in the form of a CNAME to verify that you own the domain.

 DKIM CNAME records

 DKIM ensures that email content is kept safe from tampering.
 DKIM does this by having a digital signature as part of of the email, which can be verified against your domains DNS record.
 By publishing the DKIM records on your domain's DNS record, you grant us permission to sign emails on your domain's behalf.